NOTICE TO ATTENDEES:

-— No children under 18 may attend the event nor are they allowed on the premises.
+— No children under 18 may register for the event.

-Please be advised that by registering for 2020 Spring Thaw–Pitch Perfect 3, you acknowledge that audio taping, video-taping and/or transmitting or aiding in any of the foregoing of any part of the conference (including, but not limited to, presentations, individual sessions, and networking events) is prohibited.
+Please be advised that by registering, you acknowledge that audio taping, video-taping and/or transmitting or aiding in any of the foregoing of any part of the event (including, but not limited to, presentations, individual sessions, and networking events) is prohibited.
 Additionally, the material in all handouts and presentations is copyrighted and may not be reprinted, blogged, written, orally transmitted, and/or reproduced without written permission of the copyright holder only.
-If you are found in violation of the above, SCBWI-IL reserves the right to remove you from the conference and bar you from attending future conferences.
+If you are found in violation of the above, SCBWI-IL reserves the right to remove you from the conference and bar you from attending future events.

 While we love when bloggers share thoughts about their overall experience, offer a personal anecdote, and/or briefly talk about something that resonated with them, it is equally important that bloggers not give away that which is not theirs to give.
 The fair use policy issued by SCBWI-IL above refers to speakers’ rights, authors’ rights, and illustrators’ rights, under any circumstances, and it pertains to the content of our speakers’ talks, workshops, and/or handouts.
 This falls into the category of protecting intellectual property.
 Again, personal impressions, a quote that is cited, and/or a general overview would be considerate.
 However, it would be a breach of copyright law to give away a detailed report of a presenter’s material.
 Thank you in advance for taking this policy into account.
 Your professionalism is greatly appreciated.

-Attendance at this event constitutes permission for your photograph or video to be taken at the event and used for SCBWI purposes.
-Please be aware that attendees may be photographing and posting on social media at this event, so it is the responsibility of the individual to monitor their inclusion in photos.
+Attendance at this event constitutes permission for your photograph or video to be taken online at the event and used for SCBWI purposes.

 The SCBWI Anti-Harassment Policy: For the complete policy, please follow this link: https://www.scbwi.org/anti-harassment-statement/